 “If you don’t know, why do you say that you don’t identify with clarity?”

-“When you ask the question you already have it.
+“You’re asking about a matter you already grasp.
 Make your bow and step back.”

-–Blue Cliff Record, Case 2 (based on a quote from 3rd Ancestor Sengcan‘s “Trust in Mind,” a foundational Chan text)
+Note: Zhaozhou is quoting from Third Ancestor Sengcan‘s “Trust in Mind,” a foundational Chan text

 Audio: PZI Zen Online – Jon begins with Dongshan’s 3rd Rank and ends with Zhouzhou’s ‘Welcome!’
 Beauty in the odd experience of lockdown, economic hardship and all of it.
 Koans reinforce our innate knowledge before our parent were born.
 Celebrations of the awakened mind.
 As recorded – music Jordan McConnell. june 1 2020.